vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/Authentication system test documentation.md

-# Documentation: SkinSpire Authentication System Verification
+# Documentation: Skinspire Authentication System Verification

 ## Overview of verify_core.py

-The `verify_core.py` script serves as a comprehensive verification tool for the SkinSpire Hospital Management System's authentication and security components.
+The `verify_core.py` script serves as a comprehensive verification tool for the Skinspire Hospital Management System's authentication and security components.
 It provides a structured way to validate both individual components (unit testing) and end-to-end flows (integration testing) across the system.

 ## Running Modes